 Note that the new position will be saved in your preferences.
 Next time you open the dialog it will appear in the saved location.
 This does not apply to additional Unit Data, Edit Task or View Task dialogs.
-For these only the position of the first one will be saved.
+For these only the position of the first one will the position of the first one will be saved.
 Additional ones will be opened offset down and to the right from the first dialog position.